DataDog/integrations-extras/logstash/README.md

 ##### Add metadata to your logs

-In order to get the best use out of your logs in Datadog, it is important to have the proper metadata associated with your logs (including hostname and source).
-By default, the hostname and timestamp should be properly remapped thanks to our default [remapping for reserved attributes][17].
-To make sure the service is correctly remapped, add its attribute value to the Service remapping list.
+In order to get the best use out of your logs in Datadog, it is important to have the proper metadata associated with your logs, including hostname and source.
+By default, the hostname and timestamp should be properly remapped thanks to Datadog's default [remapping for reserved attributes][17].
+To make sure the service is correctly remapped, add its attribute value to the service remapping list.

 ##### Source

-Setup a Logstash filter to set the source (Datadog integration name) on your logs.
+Set up a Logstash filter to set the source (Datadog integration name) on your logs.

 ```
 filter {